Temple for protector of the two-thousand-year-old Kallanai

 The river Kaveri

-From Hogenakkal upto Bhavani the river runs southwards.
-The river Bhavani which originates at about 800 feet MSL south west of Otty in Nelgiri hill range amalgamates with Kaveri at the place called Bhavani.
-From there on the c ourse of the river is eastward and Noyyal and Amaravati rivers also amalgamates with Kaveri.
-She becomes broader and the flow of the river is so majestic that the sight of it will make one spell bound.
+From Hogenakkal up to Bhavani the river runs southwards.
+The river Bhavani which originates at about 800 feet MSL southwest of Otty in Nelgiri hill range amalgamates with Kaveri at the place called Bhavani.
+From there the course of the river is eastward and Noyyal and Amaravati rivers also amalgamate with Kaveri.
+She becomes broader and the flow of the river is so majestic that the sight of it will make one spellbound.

 Kaveri and Kollidam

 The river swells so broad that it splits into two streams just west of Trichy near Elananur.
 The northern stream is named Kollidam and the southern stream retains the name Kaveri.
 The rivers try to rejoin again near Kallanai thus forming an island in between.
-Thus formed island is where the famous Sri Rangam and Tiruvanaikaval are situated.
-But these two rivers were not able to amalgamate since Kollidam flows in a lower plain than Kaveri.
-The rivers are running side by side at this point and hence when ever there were floods, the river Kaveri will breach its northern bank and the excess water will flow through Kollidam.
+The formed island is where the famous Sri Rangam and Tiruvanaikaval are situated.
+However, these two rivers were not able to amalgamate since Kollidam flows in a lower plain than Kaveri.
+The rivers are running side by side at this point and hence whenever there are floods, the river Kaveri will breach its northern bank and the excess water will flow through Kollidam.
 It required an annual routine to rebuild the northern bank of Kaveri for proper irrigation.

-The scenario took a change when the king Karikala Chola of great chola dynasty built a dam across this broad and majestic river to control the flow of the river so that water for irrigation is properly managed.
+The scenario changed when King Karikala Chola of the great Chola dynasty built a dam across this broad and majestic river to control the flow of the river so that water for irrigation is properly managed.

 Dam of unhewn stone

-During the reign of Karikala Chola, a plan was conceived to prevent recurrence of this breach of banks of the river.
-Karikala Chola selected the right spot where the dam should be built and enabling regulation of water flow.
+During the reign of Karikala Chola, a plan was conceived to prevent the recurrence of this breach of the banks of the river.
+Karikala Chola selected the right spot where the dam should be built to enable the regulation of water flow.
 This place is today known by the dam itself as ‘Kallanai’.
-It is still a wonder that the king had constructed a dam just with stones stacked with sand as base and no mortar was used.
-The technology adopted by Karikala Chola two thousand years ago is amazing and considered to be an astonishing engineering feat even by modern day engineers.
+It is still a wonder that the king had constructed a dam just with stones stacked with sand as the base and no mortar was used.
+The technology adopted by Karikala Chola two thousand years ago is amazing and considered to be an astonishing engineering feat even by modern-day engineers.

 Grand Anicut

 Thus built with unhewn stone by Karikala Chola, the massive 329 m (1,079 ft) long and 20 m (66 ft) wide Kallanai had withstood the test of time, vagaries of nature for nearly two thousand years and is the first man-made dam on the earth.
-Later during British raj regulators for flow of water in the river Kaveri and Kollidam were designed and executed over the Karikala Chola’s Kallanai itself.
-The British was so amazed that they called Kallanai as ‘Grand Anicut’.
+Later during the British Raj regulators for the flow of water in the rivers Kaveri and Kollidam were designed and executed over the Karikala Chola’s Kallanai itself.
+The British were so amazed that they called Kallanai ‘Grand Anicut’.

 Karikala Chola